 Please call your insurance carrier to check your benefits for surgery and physical therapy.
 Note that physical therapy is essential for the surgery to be successful.
 Do not assume that you are automatically covered for the extensive physical therapy that may be required, as that often is not the case.
 If you do not have adequate physical therapy benefits, it might be better to delay elective surgery until the matter can be resolved.
 Here is a helpful insurance benefits worksheet to assist you in determining your benefits.
 The ICLL will work on obtaining medical insurance authorization for the surgery; it is generally obtained one to two weeks before surgery.

 Required Preoperative Examination Testing and Additional Medical Clearance

 It is your responsibility to make sure that your preoperative clearance medical examination and tests are completed before your surgery date.
 (Please note that the presurgical visit at the ICLL is different from the preoperative examination which cannot be done at the ICLL.)
-To ensure your preoperative exam and tests go smoothly, please see our Preoperative Medical Exams & Tests page and preoperative forms.
+To ensure your preoperative exam and tests go smoothly, please see our Preoperative Medical Exams & Tests page.

 Blood Transfusions and Donations

 If you might require a blood transfusion during or after surgery, the secretary will inform you of this when s/he schedules your surgery.
 You will need to have blood drawn at Sinai Hospital’s Preoperative Anesthesia Services (PASS) Department between two and seven days before surgery.
 This blood test is not a blood donation and is necessary even if you donated your own blood or someone donated blood for you.
 Our laboratory must verify your blood is compatible with the donated blood or the blood from the blood bank.
 If you want to donate your own blood or want to arrange for a friend or family member to donate blood on your behalf, please see our Blood Donation page.